omahs/filefilego/README.md

 ### Channels

 Channels allow users to organize and group data.
-Its similar to a bucket or folder.
+Its similar to a bucket or a folder.
 For example all the content on Wikileaks can be placed within a channel called "Wikileaks".
 The channel creator inherits all the permissions required for updates and other channel related functionalities.
+Channels are represented in a node-chain format, and is denoted as a node without `ParentHash`

+### Sub Channel

+The concept of a sub-channel is to be able to categorize data even further.
+For instance, documents, pictures or music.

+### Entry & File/Directory

+In filefilego an `Entry` represents a post or a piece of data that contains more information about the entry itself rather than categorization/ordering. `File` and `Directory` can be placed into an `Entry`.

 # Coin Distribution